 Why does The Nature Conservancy care how farmers are managing their water?

-Forty percent of the nation’s irrigated corn is sourced from Nebraska; there are 7 million acres of irrigated land in the Platte River Valley alone.
+40% of the nation’s irrigated corn is sourced from Nebraska; in fact, there are seven million acres of irrigated land in the Platte River Valley alone.
 Irrigation accounts for 90% of consumptive water use in the state.

-“The Nature Conservancy in Nebraska likes to collaborate with landowners who are interested in conservation, and with emerging technology, we saw a chance to conserve water,” said Jacob Fritton, Performance Irrigation Manager.
+“The Nature Conservancy in Nebraska likes to collaborate with landowners who are interested in conservation, and with emerging technology, we saw a chance to conserve water,” said Jacob Fritton, Director of Agriculture.
 “We wanted to evaluate the water savings potential of irrigation technologies at both the field scale and the local watershed level—something no one else was doing.”

 Interest in sustainable practices is higher than ever—and so are the costs associated with irrigation.
-Everyone—growers, industry, consumers, and conservationists—is interested in learning better ways to do things.
-Coca-Cola, John Deere, McDonalds, and the World Wildlife Fund agreed to contribute resources to start the Western Nebraska Irrigation Project along a twenty-mile stretch of the South Platte River valley west of Ogallala, Nebraska.
+Everyone—growers, industry, consumers and conservationists—is interested in learning better ways to do things.
+Coca-Cola, John Deere, McDonalds and the World Wildlife Fund agreed to contribute resources to start the Western Nebraska Irrigation Project along a 20-mile stretch of the South Platte River valley west of Ogallala, Nebraska.

-The program helped the farmers learn to micromanage irrigation across their fields, enabling them to reduce their pumping by about 20 percent.
+The program helped the farmers learn to fine tune irrigation across their fields, enabling them to reduce their pumping by about 20%.
 Over the three-year period, they saved more than a billion gallons of water—enough to fill more than 110,000 semi tanker trucks.

 That’s good for the environment, but it is also good for farmers’ bottom lines.
 Pumping water takes a lot of energy, so reducing pumping saves money.
 But the study had another interesting result: Less water didn’t equal smaller harvest yields.